ECDSA256V-IP Demo Instruction

 4.2 NIST Test Vector Verification.
 5

-4.3 SSL Certificate Verification.
-6
+4.3 PEM Certificate Verification.
+7

 5 Revision History.
-9
+11

-This document provides the instruction for demonstrating the operation of the ECDSA256 Verification IP core (ECDSA256V-IP) on KR260 board.
+This document provides the instruction for demonstrating the operation of the ECDSA256 Verification IP core (ECDSA256V-IP) on FPGA evaluation board.
 In this demonstration, the ECDSA256V-IP is used to verify a digital signature signed with the NIST P-256 curves.
 Users can verify a signature by providing the required input parameters, test compliance using NIST test vectors, and verify SSL certificates as a practical example of real-world usage.

 1 Environment Setup